-Sampling frequency is limited by the technical constraints in the trial design.
+Sampling frequency is not limited by the technical constrains in the trial design.
 This parameter is especially limited by the sampling frequencies of analog-to-digital conversion chips available on the market and interface bandwidth.
 Combination of the required parameters - dynamic range requiring at least 16bit and a minimum sampling frequency of 1 MSPS leads to need of high end ADC chips which does not support such low sampling frequencies at all.
 Their minimum sampling frequency is 5 MSPS.

 We calculate minimum data bandwidth data rate for eight receivers, 2 bytes per sample and 5 MSPS as $8 \cdot 2 \cdot 5 \cdot 10^6 = 80$ MB/s.
 Such data rate is at the limit of real writing speed o classical HDD and it is almost double of real bandwidth of USB 2.0 interface.
+As result of this facts we must use faster interface.
+Faster interface is especially needed in case where we need faster sampling rates than ADC minimal 5 MSPS sample rate.
+Most perspective interfaces for use in our type of application is USB 3.0 or PCI Express interface.
+Although USB 3.0 is new technology without availability of good development tools.
+We used PCI Express interface as simplest and most reliable solution.